vrettasm/PyGeneticAlgorithms/README.md

 parallel mode by definition.

   > **NEWS**:
-  > Recently a new feature was added "Neighborhood Selector".
-This selector operator if used for problems with multi
+  > Recently the new feature "Neighborhood Selector" was added.
+This selector operator is used for problems with multi
   > modal objective functions.
-It allows the population to focus in multiple areas of the search space and detect more
+It allows the population to focus on multiple areas of the search space and detect more
-  > one optimal values.
+  > than one optimal values.
+This features works in both computational modes (StandardGA and IslandModelGA).
   >

 The current implementation offers a variety of genetic operators including: